 Whether you’re into history, culture, nature, arts, or sports, there’s something for every traveler in Boston.
 Each season brings something new, fresh, and exciting to experience.
 The top tourist attractions in Boston span everything from the Freedom Trail and Fenway Park to Boston Common and Harvard University.

 Not sure what to do in Boston?
 Read on and plan the ultimate itinerary with this complete guide to the best places to visit in Boston, MA.

 Must-see places to visit in Boston, MA

 Want to see how the other half lives?
 Head to the Beacon Hill.
-Famous for its gorgeous streets, domed State House, and ice rink in the winter months, the exclusive neighborhood oozes charm and is one of the most interesting places to see in Boston.
+Famous for its gorgeous streets, the gold-domed Massachusetts State House, and its ice rink in the winter months, the exclusive neighborhood oozes charm and is one of the most interesting places to see in Boston.

-Wander down Beacon Street for the architecture and glamorous feel before turning onto Acorn Street to feel as if you’ve dived into years gone by.
+Wander down Beacon Street for its beautiful architecture and glamorous feel before turning onto Acorn Street to feel as if you’ve dived into years gone by.
 Exploring Beacon Hill is a great way to experience the different facets of Boston’s history and culture.